yugabyte/yugabyte-db/docs/content/architecture/transactions/transactional-io-path.md

 ### 1. Client's request handling and read transaction initialization

-The client's request (CQL or Redis) arrives at the YQL engine of a tablet server.
+The client's request (Cassandra or Redis) arrives at the YQL engine of a tablet server.
 The YQL engine detects that the query requests rows from multiple tablets and starts a read-only transaction.
-A hybrid time **ht_read** is selected for the request, which could be either the current hybrid time on the YQL engine's tablet server, or the [safe time](/architecture/concepts/transactions/#safe-timestamp-assignment-for-a-read-request) on one of the involved tablets.
+A hybrid time **ht_read** is selected for the request, which could be either the current hybrid time on the YQL engine's tablet server, or the [safe time](/architecture/transactions/single-row-transactions/#safe-timestamp-assignment-for-a-read-request) on one of the involved tablets.
 The latter case would reduce waiting for safe time for at least that tablet and is therefore better for performance.
 Typically, due to our load-balancing policy, the YQL engine receiving the request will also host some of the tablets that the request is reading, allowing to